fireundubh/playwithfire/fallout4/auto-loot/documentation.md

 # Pause/Resume

+> **Upgrading:** When upgrading to a new version of Auto Loot, pausing is not enough to ensure a clean upgrade.
+You must *disable all filters* to stop their respective scripts.
+{.is-warning}

 The Pause/Resume actions can be used to temporarily suspend and continue any enabled filters.
 This allows you to retain filter states throughout a save.